MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 2:19==
 https://www.bible.com/bible/111/REV.2.19

-- He is telling them that some
+- He is telling them that some of the church is growing and their works are showing it.

 >' Nevertheless, I have this against you: You tolerate that woman Jezebel, who calls herself a prophet.
 By her teaching she misleads my servants into sexual immorality and the eating of food sacrificed to idols. '
 ==Revelation 2:20==
 https://www.bible.com/bible/111/REV.2.20

+-

 >'I have given her time to repent of her immorality, but she is unwilling. ' ==Revelation 2:21== https://www.bible.com/bible/111/REV.2.21

 >'So I will cast her on a bed of suffering, and I will make those who commit adultery with her suffer intensely, unless they repent of her ways. '
 ==Revelation 2:22==
 https://www.bible.com/bible/111/REV.2.22

 >'I will strike her children dead.
 Then all the churches will know that I am he who searches hearts and minds, and I will repay each of you according to your deeds. '
 ==Revelation 2:23==
 https://www.bible.com/bible/111/REV.2.23

 >' Now I say to the rest of you in Thyatira, to you who do not hold to her teaching and have not learned Satan’s so-called deep secrets, ‘I will not impose any other burden on you, '
 ==Revelation 2:24==
 https://www.bible.com/bible/111/REV.2.24

 >'except to hold on to what you have until I come.’ ' ==Revelation 2:25== https://www.bible.com/bible/111/REV.2.25

 >' To the one who is victorious and does my will to the end, I will give authority over the nations— ' ==Revelation 2:26== https://www.bible.com/bible/111/REV.2.26

 >'that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’ —just as I have received authority from my Father. '
 ==Revelation 2:27==
 https://www.bible.com/bible/111/REV.2.27

 >'I will also give that one the morning star. ' ==Revelation 2:28== https://www.bible.com/bible/111/REV.2.28

 >'Whoever has ears, let them hear what the Spirit says to the churches.'
 ==Revelation 2:29==